jhbabon/dotfiles/README.markdown

 * ctags
 * homebrew
 * ruby
-* ack
+* ag

-All the files are managed with the [stow](http://www.gnu.org/software/stow/ 'Stow program') program.
+All the files are managed with the [stow] program.

 ## Usage